OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-The HTML specification says, in order for web components to deal with its attributes we need a specially named member *observedAttributes* and this member should be static getter property.
-As mentioned above Fable by default mangles all property names with some $ and 0 symbols unless the member is virtual or an interface member.
+The HTML specification says, in order for web components to deal with its attributes we need a specially named member **observedAttributes** and this member should be static getter property.
+As mentioned above, Fable by default, mangles all property names with some $ and numerical symbols unless the member is virtual or an interface member.
 To work around the issue we need some helpers to generate static getters.
 And here's the code for it: